 Taking the time to manage your mental health is often a struggle and it’s important to remember that nothing is perfect, nor will it ever be.
 I am not, and you are not reading this.
 Try your best today – if it’s all you have that is good enough.
 Productivity comes when you’re attending to your needs and emotions.
 Honor your moods, find what it is that will help you manage the daily activities of life, and remember that we all are worth this time and connection.

 - National Center for Health Statistics – Anxiety and Depression – Household Pulse Survey: https://www.cdc.gov/nchs/covid19/pulse/mental-health.htm

 - Influence of External Natural Environment Including Sunshine Exposure on Public Mental Health: A Systematic Review: https://www.mdpi.com/2673-5318/3/1/8/htm#:~:text=Conclusions,each%20positively%20affected%20mental%20health

 - National Alliance on Mental Health – Depression: https://www.nami.org/About-Mental-Illness/Mental-Health-Conditions/Depression

-About Jennifer Mudarrie, LICSW: Jennifer is a psychotherapist with nearly two decades of experience in the mental health field based.
-She provides individual and family counseling, movement-based healing, clinical supervision and facilitates various workshops in the community with other multi-disciplinary professional providers.
+About Jennifer Mudarrie, LICSW: Jennifer is a psychotherapist with nearly two decades of experience in the mental health field.
+She provides individual and family counseling, movement-based healing, and clinical supervision and facilitates various workshops in the community with other multi-disciplinary professional providers.